ACCESS-NRI/model-deployment-template/README.md

 Otherwise:

+* `spack.definitions`: Set both the `_name` and `_version` reserved variants, which give the deployment it's name and version.
 * `spack.specs`: Set the root SBD as the only element of `spack.specs`.
-This must also have an `@git.YEAR.MONTH.MINOR` version as it is the version of the entire deployment (and indeed will be a tag in this repository).
-* `spack.packages.*`: In this section, you can specify the versions and variants of dependencies.
+* `spack.packages.*`: In this section, you can specify the versions and variants of dependencies and compilers.
 Note that the first element of the `spack.packages.*.require` must be only a version.
 Variants and other configuration can be done on subsequent lines.
 * `spack.packages.all`: Can set configuration for all packages.
 For example, the compiler used, or the target architecture.